 For more information on choosing the best savings account for you, contact the experts at NASB at 855-338-0915 or click here.

 This blog is not intended to and does not constitute legal advice or financial / investment / tax advice.
 North American Savings Bank does not make any guarantee or other promise as to the results obtained.
-You should consult with an attorney or other professional to determine what may be best for your individual needs.
+The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.